 Yogurt

-Bulgarians drink plain Yogurt in every meal, especially for breakfast, but also for lunch, and dinner.
-Normally they add salt to the Yogurt.
+Bulgarians drink plain Yogurt at every meal, especially for breakfast, but also for lunch and dinner.
+They usually add salt to the Yogurt.
 You got to love the Bulgarian, their Yogurt is super delicious, but this was a bit too hardcore for us.